obibring/flat-ui-colors-sass/README.md

-# Easy to Remember Flat-UI colors.
+# Easy to Remember Flat-UI colors for Sass.

 Colors are divided into 7 named groups:
   * **blue**        (4 shades)